Whether you are a keen historian or just looking for things to do with the kids, a visit to Battle Abbey makes a fantastic day out for everyone.

 How to get to Battle

-By car: From the M25 motorway, take the A21, which leads all the way.
+by car: It is really easy to get to Battle Abbey by car.
+From the M25 motorway, take the A21, which leads all the way.

 Parking in Battle